ocsisco/exchange-api/README.md

-# DIVISA
+# EXCHANGE API

-**"Divisa" is an api for currency exchange, it works in a similar way to the commercial apis available in the market**
+**"Exchange api" is an api for currency exchange, it works in a similar way to the commercial apis available in the market**

-How to use "divisa"?
+How to use "Exchange api"?

-Run main.py and enjoy, "divisa" consists of the next endpoints:
+Run the uvicorn server in local with command "uvicorn main:app" and enjoy of the next endpoints:

 ``` [python]
 /fetch-one